alhadwan/SimonGame/README.md

 # SimonGame
-A classic Simon Says memory game built using JavaScript, jQuery, HTML, and CSS.
+A classic Simon memory game where players win each level by following complex pattern of flashing colors.
+The Game built using JavaScript, jQuery, HTML, and CSS.

 Live Demo: https://alhadwan.github.io/SimonGame/